 It’s no secret that 2020 was a challenging year for retailers.
 In fact, it was almost exactly one year ago when ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.

-Using Magento Commerce to set up Buy Online, Pick up at Store (BOPIS) is a piece of cake.
+Using Adobe Commerce (Magento) to set up Buy Online, Pick up at Store (BOPIS) is a piece of cake.
 Even if you have 20 store locations, central fulfillment, and a few drop-shippers all as “origin points.”
 (If you have only one location, just enable the new ‘Pick up in Store’ delivery method, and you can stop reading.)

-Setting up Buy Online, Pickup at Store in Magento Commerce
+Setting up Buy Online, Pickup at Store in Magento 2

 Assuming you have several locations where customers could come pick up their stuff, there are the three primary steps needed to set up your own BOPIS environment in Magento:

 - Configure Magento’s Multi-Source Inventory